 - As an island we have several suitable sites where there is a strong tidal current.

-- The energy source is free once the device is built.
+- The energy source is free once the device is built and installed.

 - No fuel is needed and no waste or emissions are produced.